ClassicUO/classicuo-web/site/players/faq.md

 ### What do I do if the game freezes?

 Close the tab entirely and open a new one.
 Simply trying to relog from a frozen tab usually won't work.
-If freezes happen often, see our [Freezes & Crashes troubleshooting guide](/players/troubleshooting-crashes) for steps that can reduce or prevent them.
+If freezes happen often, see our [troubleshooting guide](/players/troubleshooting) for steps that can reduce or prevent them.

 ### What do I do if the game runs poorly?